 The Eastern European Special Interest Group encompasses Slovakia, Poland, Russia, and Bohemia.
 The leader of this SIG is Karen Melis (EasternEuropeSIG@NorthHillsGenealogists.org).
-Meetings will be held on the third Monday of each month at 06:00 PM in the Northland Public Library boardroom (GoogleMap).
+Meetings will be held on the first Monday of each month at 06:00 PM in the Northland Public Library boardroom (GoogleMap).
 Meeting times and dates are subject to change.
 Please check our website Events calendar or Meetup.com (http://www.meetup.com/North-Hills-Genealogists/) for additional details to confirm dates and times of upcoming meetings.
 Joining Meetup.com and subscribing to North Hills Genealogists will allow you to receive automated weekly updates on all of our NHG activities.

 Below please find notes from past meetings:

 APRIL MEETING RECAP:

 In the April meeting, member Jennifer Silk spoke about Geneteka, database of indexed Polish records of births, marriages, and deaths.
 Some 18 million records have been indexed, primarily from parish records.
 They are organized by region within Poland, and then by parish.
 Many of the original records are accessible online through links to scans.
 Geneteka is an invaluable tool to build one’s Polish family tree if the ancestral village is known and has been indexed.
 The site is free to use: http://www.geneteka.genealodzy.pl.
 In addition, the FamilySearch Wiki also provides information about using the site: https://familysearch.org/wiki/en/Geneteka_database.